A sexual assault often leaves a victim feeling frightened and uncertain about what to do next.

 Trained counselors are available to assist you to identify your needs, strengths and ways to cope with the aftermath of a sexual assault.
 Counseling is free and confidential.

-E-mail us or call us at one of the numbers below to schedule an appointment or to discuss whether short-term counseling is right for you.
+E-mail us or call us at one of the numbers above to schedule an appointment or to discuss whether short-term counseling is right for you.

 24-Hour Hotlines Monroe County (585) 546-2777 Genesee, Livingston, Orleans, Wyoming 1-800-527-1757 Elsewhere in the US 1-800-656-4673